CHT Sustainability Report 2021

 Preface from the Management Board

-2021 was a very successful fiscal year for the CHT Group.
+2022 was a challenging fiscal year for the CHT Group.

-As a global business enterprise, we emphasize that the current global challenges posed by a growing world population, climate change and the increasing complexity of the flow of goods can only be mastered by implementing sustainable actions and business practices.
-In doing so, we take responsibility for our own actions, our company and society.
+As a global business enterprise, we emphasize that the current global challenges posed by a growing world population, climate change and the increasing complexity of the flow of goods can only be mastered through sustainable action and stringent economic management.
+In doing so, we take responsibility for our personal actions, our company and society.

 We have aligned our vision, our mission, and our entire corporate strategy, with clear goals and the three dimensions of sustainability: environment, economy, and social issues.

-Our economic success shows that the internal organizational structural adjustments are paying off and that we are pursuing the right path with Strategy 2025, which is aligned with the United Nations’ Sustainable Development Goals (SDGs).
+Our development shows that we are following the right path with Strategy 2025, which is aligned with the United Nations’ Sustainable Development Goals (SDGs).
 With the “Green Deal”, the EU Commission is pursuing ambitious climate targets.
 We are actively involved in implementing these targets as part of the VCI’s “chemistry4climate” initiative.
 In addition, we as the CHT Group have set ourselves the goal of becoming climate-neutral by 2045.
-To underpin this ambitious goal, at the end of 2021 we signed up to the Science Based Targets initiative (SBTi) to meet the targets of the Paris Climate Agreement and committed to the 1.5°C target.
+To underpin this ambitious goal, at the end of 2021 we signed up to the Science Based Targets initiative (SBTi) to meet the targets of the Paris Climate Agreement and are committed to the 1.5 °C target.

 What challenges do we see as the CHT Group?

-We see the transformation to a sustainable and climate-neutral society as the greatest challenge of the coming decades.
-Many of our products and technologies have an influence on the success of this transformation.
-We are therefore working at full speed to develop products and process solutions that reduce our customers’ CO2 footprint, while at the same time making worldwide efforts to reduce the CO2 footprint of our own production operations.
-In 2021, we calculated the corporate carbon footprint for the CHT Group for the first time, which serves as a baseline for our reduction targets.
+The transition to a sustainable and climate-neutral society is the greatest challenge of the coming decades.
+Many of our products and technologies contribute to the success of this transition.
+We are therefore working at full speed to develop products and process solutions that reduce our customers’ CO2 footprint, while at the same time making worldwide efforts to reduce the CO2 footprint of our own production value chain.

 The further intensification of resource scarcity on a global level calls for responsible handling of raw materials.
 In addition, the chemical industry is very energy-intensive and dependent on fossil raw materials.
-Therefore, the transformation of our energy consumption towards non-fossil energy sources is crucial.
-In addition, we see the expansion of the circular economy with increased activities in mechanical and chemical recycling and the increased use of biobased raw materials as a suitable way to drive forward climate protection by means of defossilization.
-This transformation is a major challenge that we will accept and master.
+Therefore, the transition of our energy consumption towards non-fossil energy sources is crucial.
+In addition, we see the expansion of the circular economy with increased activities in mechanical and chemical recycling and the increased use of biobased raw materials as a suitable way to drive forward climate protection.

-To successfully implement this transformation, we need to continue to grow our business profitably To this end, we continue to rely on our sustainably classified products, with which we aim to map 80% of our sales by 2025.
-These products support customers in traditional industry segments such as the textile or paper industry in their transformation towards lower-pollutant manufacturing.
-Furthermore, they also ensure the reduction of water and energy consumption in the corresponding industries.
-In addition, our additives are used in future technologies such as e-mobility, fuel cells and modern construction materials.
+To successfully continue this transition, we will need further profitable growth in our businesses and a business-friendly environment.
+By 2025 we will achieve 80 % of our sales from products classified as sustainable.
+These products support our customers in traditional industries such as textiles or paper to make the transition towards lower pollutant manufacturing.
+Additionally, they ensure the reduction of water and energy consumption.
+Moreover, our additives are used in new and future technologies such as e-mobility, fuel cells and high-tech construction materials.

-In the Sustainability Report 2021, we present the CHT Group’s contribution to sustainable and responsible action and give you an overview of how we are addressing the diverse challenges described.
+In the Sustainability Report 2022, we present the CHT Group’s contribution to sustainable and responsible action and provide an overview of how we are meeting the diverse challenges described.

 Scroll to Top